RishabhMech/RishabhMech/README.md

     <tr>
       <th class='tg-0pky'>
         <div class='center'>
-          <a href="https://the7pm.wordpress.com/"> Give some ♥ on wordpress! </a>
+          <a href="https://the7pm.wordpress.com/"> Show some ♥ on wordpress! </a>
-          <a href="https://www.linkedin.com/in/innovationgrid/"> 'After all, an innovation starts with a conversation!' </a>
+          <a href="https://www.linkedin.com/in/innovationgrid/"> After all, an innovation starts with a conversation! </a>
           </p>&mdash; rishabh.pandey
         </div>
       </th>